#like a meal made by an Arab or Hispanic

 Tumblr media Tumblr media

 4. Velma Dinkley--African-American.
 If I was ever to imagine Velma as a woman of color, my first thought would be as East/Sotheast Asian or black.
 No particular reason for it, but I did find it kinda cliche if I made the nerdy character Asian, and I didn't really have any interesting/original angles to play with how she deals with stereotypes of that.
-I do think Valerie Smith (from Josie and the Pussycats) did play some inspiration with that.
-In contrast to 21st century portrayals of her, I wouldn't portray her as insecure or snarky, but witty and a loner, but by no means miserable or bitter.
+I do think Valerie Smith (from Josie and the Pussycats) did play some inspiration with me seeing Velma as black in this situation.
+In contrast to 21st century portrayals of her, I wouldn't portray her as insecure or snarky, but witty and a loner, and by no means miserable or bitter.
 Her sexuality is the topic of discussion for a lot of people, and I'd probably make her bi/pan; I'd make her a lesbian, but she did have chemistry with male characters that I liked in some of the animated movies, as well as having her occasional guy crushes in "What's New Scooby Doo" and her own journey in romance in the live-action films.
 And when she is attracted to women, I'd prefer if Daphne wasn't one of them; I enjoy same-sex best friends having platonic bonds without the "I've secretly crushed on you" subplot.

 What do you think?
 Would this be a good direction to take the gang on if we did Velma all over again?